marcelthole/laminas-filter/docs/book/v3/migration/v2-to-v3.md

 - `setSeparator`
 - `getSeparator`

+The constructor now only accepts an associative array of [documented options](../word.md#camelCaseToDash).

 The filter will now treat numbers as a word boundary.
 For example `ThisHas4Words` will filter to `This-Has-4-Words`

 #### `CamelCaseToSeparator`